!-- Google tag (gtag.js) -->

 Rather than having to hire a pro to shoot video, edit the footage, and add special effects, Vocal Video customers could handle the entire process themselves, in less time than it would take to write a blog post.

 Slowly but surely, our efforts paid off, and today we serve companies of all sizes who need to expand or replace their existing video testimonial creation efforts.

-We serve large companies and agencies like Google and New Relic, who dedicate massive amounts of resources to video, but want to expand to create videos at a previously impossible scale.
+Clients at world-class brands like Google, GM, and Sunrun - and thousands others, use Vocal Video alongside who dedicate massive amounts of resources to video, but want to expand to create videos at a previously impossible scale.

 We also work with startups and entrepreneurs who want to add credibility to their marketing, hiring, and PR campaigns, even on a shoestring budget.

 If your team wants to get the benefits — in marketing and conversion rate — of customer testimonial videos without the time and resource headaches of normal video production, give Vocal Video a try.